 The Volksoper and Sofiensäle

-The outside shots of the Bratislavan concert hall actually show the Volksoper (lit.
+The outside scenes of the Bratislavan concert hall actually show the Volksoper (lit.
 People’s Opera House) in Vienna.
-The inside shots of the concert itself are not the Volksoper, but Vienna’s Sofiensäle.
+The inside sequences of the concert itself are not the Volksoper, but Vienna’s Sofiensäle.

 The Gasometers